salamander2/Swing-and-KeyListeners/README.md

 **Key characters**
 * allow you to say: if (key == 'a') which is easy to understand.
-* They also distinguish between 'A' and 'a'
+* They also distinguish between 'A' and 'a'.
-* But they cannot handle non-alphanumeric keys like CTRL or FN1
+* But they cannot handle non-alphanumeric keys like CTRL or FN1 or arrow keys.

 **Key Codes**
-* return a different code for each key that you press
+* return a different code for each key that you press.
-* You can now use every key on the keyboard and even distinguish between keypad keys and normal keys
+* You can now use every key on the keyboard and even distinguish between keypad keys and normal keys.
 * It's a bit more complicated to use: you either have to know that the up arrow is 38 or else you have to use a build in constant (KeyEvent.VK_UP).
 * they do not distinguish between 'A' and 'a' since its the same key being pressed.